ShadowMilky/FNF-DaveEngine/README.md

 * FellowIdiot - Retired Programmer, Charter
 * LeNinethGames - Icon Artist
 * JoerOnTheBlower (``Amonger#6663``) - NO DONT TRUST THIS GUY (He apologized now but we do not care.)
+* Erizur and every other Vs. Dave developer - made the engine (i used it as a base btw)